ParvaCamer/OpenClassroomsP6/README.md

 This project is working with HTML / CSS / JS

 ### What is it about ?
-A project requested by my school.
+A project requested by my bootcamp OpenClassrooms.
 I had to create a turn-based board game with JavaScript

 ### Project's link :
 - https://parvacamer.github.io/OpenClassroomsP6/